JoKFA/CryptoLab-SecurePWM/README.md

 # SecurePWM - Zero-Knowledge Password Manager
-## Simplified Educational Version

-**A minimal, secure, and understandable password manager for academic purposes.**

 ---

 ## 🎯 Project Overview

-This is a **simplified, educational implementation** of a zero-knowledge password manager.
-It demonstrates enterprise-grade security concepts in ~1000 lines of clear, well-commented Python code that's easy to understand and explain.
+This is a **simplified, educational implementation** of a zero-knowledge password manager written in Python.

 ### Why This Project?